Dance - Major, Concentration, Minor, & Cluster

 Students who have not completed the change of major by the first day of the next semester will have their major changed automatically to General Studies (399).
 Only those students accepted as Dance Majors may enroll in many upper level dance classes that require major status for registration.
 Students who are not accepted for a Dance Major may use the accomplished classes toward requirements for a Dance Minor or Cluster.

-Each semester all students enrolled in the dance major must complete a jury examination to determine the final grade and advancement within the degree.
-The juried performance consists of a demonstration of modern/contemporary dance technique acquired in class.
+Each year all students enrolled in the dance major must complete a jury examination to determine advancement within the degree.
+This will occur at the completion of the 2nd, 4th, 6th, and 8th semesters.
+The juried performance consists of a solo demonstration of dance technique ( 2nd semester solo=60 seconds, 4th semester solo=90 seconds, 6th semester solo=2 minutes and 8th semester solo=3 minutes), a review of the student's portfolio, and an interview.
 Students must successfully pass all juries as required in order to advance.
 In addition to technical movement and achievement, advancement is also dependent on department involvement and demonstrated personal responsibility.

-The following rubrics will be used for the juries:
+The following rubrics will be used for the competency examinations:

 Dance Majors will be required to maintain an Academic Portfolio.
-This portfolio will be kept in a file in the Dance Office and be given to you, the Dance Major, when you graduate.
-You will begin compiling items for your portfolio based on where you currently are in your academic course of study.
-For example, if you are a senior, you will only be required to include items from your senior year.
-On the other hand, incoming freshmen will begin compiling the items for their portfolio when they audition for and are accepted as a Dance Major.
+This portfolio will be kept by the student and presented at each jury examination.
+Incoming freshmen will begin compiling the items for their portfolio when they audition for and are accepted as a Dance Major.

 Porfolios will include:

 - Concert reviews.
-You will be required to attend all Dance Concerts in semesters you are enrolled.
-Suggested Concert Synopsis Questions are posted at byui.edu/dance/resources.
+Dance Majors will be required to attend all Dance Concerts while enrolled.
+Suggested Concert Synopsis Questions and Outline are posted at byui.edu/dance/resources.
+These will be turned in to be graded by your technique class instructor and then included in the portfolio.

-- Choreography/Performance Reviews from your peers and choreographers.
+- Choreography/Performance Reviews from peers and choreographers.
 The Choreographer Review Rubric is posted at byui.edu/dance/resources.
-We hope this will give you feedback and inspire more responsibility.
+We hope this will give the Dance Major feedback and inspire more responsibility.

 - Dance Community Student Participation Reviews.
-This includes your participation in Dance Alliance, Collegiate Dancers, Choreography Showcase, Senior Capstone numbers, etc. A Student Participation Rubrid is posted at byui.edu/dance/resources.
-We want you to be out, involved and working.
+This includes the Dance Major's participation in Dance Alliance, , Choreography Showcase, Senior Capstone numbers, etc. A Student Participation Rubric is posted at byui.edu/dance/resources.
+We want our Dance Majors to be out, involved, and working.
 This is part of becoming an artist.